Frans Snyders: General

 His residence in Italy is believed to have had an important influence on his style of fruit painting.
 He is likely to have seen Caravaggio's Basket of Fruit in Cardinal Borremeo's collection in Milan.

 Market and pantry scenes

-He painted many market scenes and his earliest work in this area was inspired by the work of Pieter Aertsen and Joachim Beuckelaer who had pioneered and developed the genre in 16th century Antwerp.
+Snyders painted many market scenes and his earliest work in this area was inspired by the work of Pieter Aertsen and Joachim Beuckelaer who had pioneered and developed the genre in 16th century Antwerp.
 Whereas Aertsen and Beuckelaer often included a religious scene in the background of their market pieces, Snyders dispensed with this.
 Initially he worked in a Mannerist idiom.
 His style gradually matured as a result of his exposure to Italian art during his trip to Italy and the work of Rubens after his return to Antwerp.
 As a result, the dark surroundings of his early still lifes disappeared after 1614 and he became a fine colourist with strong compositional skills allowing him to structure a profusion of disparate objects.